 Paul S Brown has lived and worked in London since 1994 and is currently painting in North Carolina.
 He hand makes his oil paints with carefully selected pigments and oils, uses old master techniques and mediums and works from life in the naturalist tradition.
-He enjoys painting all subjects, concentrating on the nude and still life as well as portraits and landscapes
+He enjoys painting all subjects, concentrating on the nude and still life as well as portraits and landscapes.

 After painting and teaching at the academy for two years he returned to North Carolina in 1992.
 There he set up a studio where he continued to paint as well as teach a select number of students.
 That summer he assisted D. Jeffrey Mims in teaching a workshop on plein air figure and portrait painting.
 He had a series of one-man shows in North Carolina and Hollis Taggart Galleries in Washington D.C.

-In London he has exhibited in the BP Portrait Award in the National Portrait Gallery, with the Royal Society of Portrait Painters at the Mall Galleries and had an exhibition of figure drawings at the Groucho Club in Soho.
+In London he has exhibited in the BP Portrait Award at the National Portrait Gallery, with the Royal Society of Portrait Painters at the Mall Galleries and had an exhibition of figure drawings at the Groucho Club in Soho.

 In 2003 Paul took part in “Realism Revisited”, an exhibition of former teachers at the Florence Academy of Art that was held at the Panorama Museum in Bad Frankenhausen, Germany, Hirschl and Adler Galleries in New York City and Century Gallery in Washington DC.
-He has had three one man exhibitions in 2005, 2007 and 2010 at WH Patterson Gallery where he has been represented in London since 1995.
-Paul’s pictures hang in public and private collections throughout the world.
+In 2005 he was part of “The Next Generation of Realists” exhibition at The Forbes Galleries in New York.
+Paul is a signatory of the Slow Art Manifesto.